mcameriere/android-backable-fragment/README.md

 # android-backable-fragment
 How to handle OnBackPressed in Fragment

-The OnBackPressed is a method you override in the hosting Activity.
+The OnBackPressed is a method you override at the activity level:

     public class MainActivity extends AppCompatActivity {